 These data are available only to users at ICPSR member institutions.
 Because you are not logged in, we cannot verify that you will be able to download these data.

 LaRossa, Ralph.
 Parenthood in Early Twentieth-Century America Project (PETCAP), 1900-1944.
 ICPSR06876-v2.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2009-08-11. http://doi.org/10.3886/ICPSR06876.v2

 This study was funded by:

 Scope of Study

 Subject Terms: adolescents, child development, child health, child nutrition, child rearing, childcare, children, family life, fathers, Great Depression, historical data, historical periods, infant feeding, infants, mothers, parent child relationship, parenting skills, parents, Roosevelt Administration (1933-1945), toddlers, twentieth century

 Universe: Popular magazine data: popular magazine articles on the subjects of fatherhood, motherhood, and parenthood, published between 1900 and 1942.
 Children's Bureau data: letters from fathers and mothers interested in child-rearing advice, received by the United States Children's Bureau between 1915 and 1944.
 Angelo Patri data: letters to Angelo Patri written between 1924 and 1939 from fathers and mothers requesting child-rearing advice, as well as Patri's newspaper columns and radio show scripts.

-Data Types: event/transaction data, machine-readable text
+Data Types: event/transaction data, text

 Data Collection Notes: